lironamy/HolidayPicker/README.md

 - **Detailed Vacation Cards**: Each vacation is showcased on a visually appealing card with an image, title, description, price, start and end dates, follower count, and interactive icons for following/unfollowing and editing/deleting.

+- **Vacation Report**: The app provides a vacation report page with a bar chart displaying the follower count for each vacation destination.
+Admin can also download the report as a CSV file.

 - **Secure Authentication**: User authentication is implemented using JWT (JSON Web Tokens), providing a secure login system for users and administrators.

 - **Responsive Design**: The app is fully responsive, offering consistent performance across various devices and screen sizes.

 ## Technologies

-- Front-End: React, React Router, Axios, React Icons
+- Front-End: React, TypeScript, React Router, Axios, Recharts, React Icons
-- Back-End: Node.js, Express, JWT (JSON Web Tokens)
+- Back-End: Node.js, Express, TypeScript, JWT (JSON Web Tokens)
 - Database: SQL (MySQL, PostgreSQL, etc.)
 - Package Manager: npm
 - Deployment: (Optional) Heroku, Netlify, or other platforms